Indigo6415/Snitch/README.md

 ## 🏴‍☠️ Why "Snitch"?
 Because sometimes, you **need** a snitch—just not the kind that rats you out to the bad guys. 🐀

+# How to install?
+1. Git clone this project
+2. Install dependencies using `pip install -r snitch/requirements.txt`
+3. Use snitch `./snitch -h`